Abdullah-Abuslama/MyPackage/README.md

 # mypackage
-This library was created as an example of how to publish your own Python package.
+This library was created as an example of publishing my own Python package.

 # building this package locally
 python setup.py sdist